-- Mr Bellón was appointed as an Executive Director of the Company on 1 July 2022.
-Mr Bellón has been the Company's Chief Operations Officer since 2017. - (2) Mr Panigahi resigned effective 26 October 2021. - (3) Mr Browne provided services as the Company Secretary through a services agreement with Apollo Group Pty Ltd ("Apollo Group").
-During the year, Apollo Group was paid or is payable A\$240,000 for the provision of serviced office facilities and administrative, accounting, company secretarial and transaction services to the Group - Other Non-Cash Benefits includes payments made for housing and car benefits. - (5) Contains statutory superannuation and social security. - (6) Share-based payments are measured for by using a Black-Scholes option pricing valuation method and are expensed over the vesting period of the Incentive Options on issue.
+- (1) Mr Behets has a services agreement with the Company, which provides for a consultancy fee at the rate of \$1,200 per day for management and technical services provided by Mr Behets. - (2) Mr Bellón resigned as an Executive Director of the Company on 26 April 2024.
+Mr Bellón has been the Company's Chief Operations Officer since 2017. - (3) Mr Browne provided services as the Company Secretary through a services agreement with Apollo Group Pty Ltd ("Apollo Group").
+Mr Browne is an employee of Apollo Group.
+During the year, Apollo Group was paid or is payable \$372,000 for the provision of serviced office facilities and administrative, accounting, company secretarial and transaction services to the Group. - Other Non-Cash Benefits includes payments made for housing and car benefits. - (5) Contains statutory superannuation and social security. - (6) Share-based payments are measured for by using a Black-Scholes option pricing valuation method and are expensed over the vesting period of the Incentive Options on issue.